2024

 15. Show the Way You’ll Get There

-If workers remain in the same position for an extended period, they may look for new opportunities.
-The majority of workers are eager to learn new skills and advance in their career development.
-Providing workers with a vision of their future helps them feel like they have a sense of purpose and direction.
+If workers remain in the same position for an extended period, they may seek new opportunities.
+Most workers are eager to learn new skills and advance their career development.
+Providing workers with a vision of their future helps them feel they have a sense of purpose and direction.

 You need to provide your staff with a clear route to promotion.
 Where to go from here?
 It’s an ascending or lateral shift.
-As an alternative, you may consider giving your staff additional responsibility in their current roles.
+Alternatively, you may consider giving your staff additional responsibility in their current roles.
 Make sure your personnel is aware of any opportunities for advancement.

 16. Allow for a Range of Possible Work Arrangements